FreeMan 2

-FreeMan 2 is the eighth album by Filipino rapper Francis Magalona, released on September 23, 2000, by BMG Records (Pilipinas) and Greater East Asia Music.
+FreeMan 2 is the eighth album by Filipino rapper Francis M., released on September 23, 2000, by BMG Records (Pilipinas) and Greater East Asia Music.
 The album is the follow-up to 1995's FreeMan.
 The song "Watawat" was previously released on the EP Interscholastic, with its music video paying tribute to the evolution of the Philippine flag.
 The carrier single "Luv 4 Lyf" a song about war and man's struggle for freedom.